OpenMW/openmw/docs/source/reference/modding/settings/map.rst

 :Default:	1

 Similar to "exterior cell load distance" in the Cells section, controls how many cells are rendered on the local map.
-Values higher than the default may result in longer loading times.
 Please note that only loaded cells can be rendered, so this setting must be lower or equal to "exterior cell load distance" to work properly.